theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/parquet/parquet-destination-settings.md

 2. Click **[Destinations]**.
 The window "Destination Settings" opens.
 ![Destination-settings](/img/content/xu/xu_designer_destination.png){:class="img-responsive"}

-The following settings can be defined for the destination Parquet destination.
+The following settings can be defined for the Parquet destination.

 ### Destination Settings
 The window "Destination Settings" consists of the following subsections: